2025 Portuguese local elections: Date

 According to the local election law, an election must be called between 22 September and 14 October of the year that the local mandates end.
 The election is called by a Government of Portugal decree, unlike legislative elections which are called by the President of the Republic.
 The election date must be announced at least 80 days before election day.
 Election day is the same in all municipalities, and should fall on a Sunday or national holiday.
 The 2025 local elections would, therefore, have to take place no later than 12 October 2025, which was the date chosen to hold the elections.

 Electoral system

 Map of the 308 municipalities up for election.

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
-The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
+The winner of the most voted list for the municipal council is automatically elected mayor, making mayors de facto elected under first-past-the-post (FPTP).
+Parish presidents also are de facto elected under FPTP.
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.

 Council seats and Parish assembly seats are distributed as follows: